-- Using an image to convey the entire message. - Not including alt text for images. - Not considering color contrast in images with font (see the Contrast & Color section for more details).
+- Using an image to convey the entire message (not balancing text and images). - Not including alt text for images.

+- Using flashing content that could trigger seizures. - Not considering color contrast in images with font (see the Contrast & Color section for more details).